-Silicone sealant is the clever stuff that keeps water from escaping out into places it shouldn’t.
-Typically you might think of silicone for sealing the edge around a shower tray or bath, but it’s also used around windows and in the kitchen too.
+Silicone sealant is the clever stuff that keeps water from escaping into places it shouldn’t.
+Typically you might think of silicone for sealing the edge around a shower tray or bath, but it’s also used around windows and in the kitchen.
 So you’ll find it anywhere that requires a water-tight seal.

-Whilst silicone sealant is hard-wearing stuff; eventually, it will need replacing.
+Whilst silicone sealant is hard-wearing stuff; it eventually needs replacing.
 Too much abrasive cleaning can slowly wear it away, and when used in bathroom situations, it can also discolour and even be prone to a bit of mould.

 Tools & Materials